DanielRenne/react-media-carousel/README.md

     fontSize: number (override the story font size of 16.)
     fontWeight: string (override the css font weight of the story.)
     fontFamily: string (override the css font family of the story.)
+    opacity: number (override the default css opacity for the Backdrop.
+Range [0 to 1])

 Slide fields